-Figure 18: Children in households with income below poverty level, 2005-2009, AIHSC service area
+Figure 18: Children in households with income below poverty level, 2005-2009, NACA service area

 Poverty can impact many aspects of a child's health and well-being.
 Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.
-Additionally, living in poverty as a child can affect health throughout a person's lifespan.

-In this service area, 10.4% of Al/AN children under age six live in households below poverty level compared with 22.6% in the general population.

-Among Al/AN children 6-17 years of age in this service area, 22.8% live below poverty level compared with 21.4% in the general population.
+15 Additionally, living in poverty as a child can affect health throughout a person's lifespan.
+15 In this service area, 34.8% of Al/AN children under age six live in households below poverty level compared with 20.3% of children in the general population.
+Similarly, among children 6-17 years of age in this service area, a higher percentage of Al/ANs (36.1%) live in households below poverty level compared with all children (20.6%).
+These differences are statistically significant.